Maheshbabukona/Age_and_Gender-Detection/README.md

 The project contains below mentioned files:

-#age_gender_detector.ipynb: This file contains the code for the age and gender detection model.
+#age_and_gender_Detection.ipynb: This file contains the code for the age and gender detection model.
 It uses OpenCV for face detection and pre-trained models for age and gender classification.
 The script can accept both image and video inputs and produces outputs with age and gender predictions.

 #people.jpg: This file is a sample input file to test the model on image inputs

 #people.mp4: This file is a sample input file to test the model on video inputs

+->Model files

 You can download the below mentioned files via this link -[https://drive.google.com/file/d/1ke8K9NjjPsAdo5IQMLRfrjG0bU_hE2r8/view?usp=share_link](https://drive.google.com/uc?id=1ke8K9NjjPsAdo5IQMLRfrjG0bU_hE2r8&export=download)